mysociety/alaveteli/doc/manual/docs/glossary.md

         </li>
         <li>
-          the <a href="http://newrelic.com">New Relic website</a>: if you've enabled the service, you can log in to inspect the perfomance analytics
+          the <a href="http://newrelic.com">New Relic website</a>: if you've enabled the service, you can log in to inspect the performance analytics
         </li>
       </ul>
     </div>